seansio1995/CS246Review/3-class.md

 ```

 * grade() is called method
-* assns, mt, and final are called feilds
+* assns, mt, and final are called fields
 * A instance of a class is called an object

 A method always has a hidden parameter called "this", which is a pointer to the object on which the methoed was called.